course-details-portlet

 Course content

 The course provides an introduction to polymer chemistry.
-Synthesis mechanisms and resultant polymer architectures are described for chain-growth and step-growth polymerizations.
-Modern synthesis methods such as reversible deactivation radical polymerization (RDRP), living polymerization, and coordination polymerization are taught.
+Synthesis mechanisms and resultant polymer architectures are described for chain-growth and step-growth polymerization.
+Instruction is given in advanced synthesis methods including reversible deactivation polymerization (RDP), living polymerization, and coordination polymerization.
 Fundamental knowledge is provided with respect to polymerization kinetics, network formation, and gelation.
-Industrial polymerization processes are considered with respect to production rates as well as the form and properties of the reaction mass and final product.
-Chain conformations, morphology, and transitions from liquid (melt) to solid (polymer crystal or glass) states are discussed using principles of thermodynamics, kinetics, and free volume.
+Industrial polymerization processes are considered with respect to production rates as well as the form, dispersion state, and properties of the reaction mass and final product.
+Chain conformations, morphologies, and transitions from liquid (melt) to solid (polymer crystal or glass) states are discussed using principles of thermodynamics, kinetics, and free volume.
 Polymer solubility, mutual miscibility, and phase diagrams are established based on Flory Huggins theory.
 Knowledge is conveyed of polymer molecular weight determination via osmotic pressure, viscometry, and size exclusion chromatography (SEC).
 A cursory introduction is provided to the mechanical and rheological properties of polymers.
-A recurring theme in the course is polymer design pursuant to the United Nations (UN) sustainable development goals.
+A recurring theme in the course is polymer design pursuant to United Nations (UN) sustainable development goals.

 Learning outcome